roxberry/roxberry-jekyll/app/_posts/2020-12-17-site-roadmap-first-draft.md

 ## Site Roadmap
 The site is looking good and it's pretty fast.
 I've spent some time on features and formatting, making it easy to publish to and something I can promote.

 Now to think of the roadmap of what I did and what I want going forward.
 I have some features to work on and will get some good content published.
-I listed the milestones here on that roadmap, completed and planned:
+I listed the milestones here on the roadmap, completed and planned:

 1. Workflow improvement
 1. Continuous performance improvements